brianadams2337/containerstore-demo/.changeset/tasty-dryers-read.md

 '@scayle/storefront-application-nuxt': patch
 ---

+**\[E2E\]** Expanded end-to-end test coverage for the Orders page.
-**\[E2E\]** Added additional check in Orders end-to-end test `/playwright/tests/e2e-Orders.spec.ts` to verify that the order status is visible on Orders list and Order details page.
+The test (`e2e-Orders.spec.ts`) now also verifies that the order status is correctly displayed on both the main order list and the individual order detail pages.